Jätkäsaari pilot data

 The Transport and Traffic Planning Division monitors the development of traffic in Helsinki.
 The division calculates vehicle, bicycle and pedestrian traffic numbers annually to be utilized in planning.
 Information on the monitored data and statistics can be found here (in Finnish).

-Digitraffic (https://www.digitraffic.fi/en/) provides REST/JSON and WebSocket APIs for road, rail and marine traffic information.
+Digitraffic (https://www.digitraffic.fi/en/) provides REST/JSON and WebSocket APIs for road, rail and marine traffic information in Finland.

 The open data APIs include, for example:

 Road traffic (https://www.digitraffic.fi/en/road-traffic/):